-Margaret Ann graduated from the University of Minnesota with a B.S. degree in English in 1932.
-It being the Depression, there were very few teaching jobs.
+Hubbard graduated with a B.S. degree in English in 1932, but found little opportunity for work: It as the height of the Great Depression, and teaching jobs were scarce.
 She and her mother returned to Duluth where Margaret Ann worked odd jobs to make enough money to get by.
-One of her professors at the University had commented on her talent for writing, especially reminiscences of her childhood, and, with her mother’s encouragement, she began writing.
+One of her former professors commented on her talent for writing, especially reminiscences of her childhood, and with her mother’s encouragement Hubbard began writing.
 She first wrote dramatic adaptations of children’s stories for the Duluth Children’s Theater.
 Several of these plays were selected for production by theaters around the country, including the Pasadena Community Playhouse in California and the Shoreham Children’s Theater in Boston.
 Four of her plays were published by Walter H. Baker in 1936.

-About this time, Margaret Ann decided she couldn’t make a living writing plays, so she went to work finding a subject suitable for a book.
+About this time, Hubbard decided she couldn’t make a living writing plays, so she went to work finding a subject suitable for a book.
 While digging through the stacks at the Duluth Public Library, she found some information on the history of Pembina, North Dakota, a town near the area where she grew up.
-She decided she needed to know more about Indians for the writing project so she spent a summer living among the Chippewa people on the Leech Lake Reservation.
+She decided she needed to know more about Native Americans for the writing project so she spent a summer living among the Ojibwe on the Leech Lake Reservation.
 She followed this method of spending time on site to research many of her future novels.
-The experience resulted in her first novel, Little Whirlwind (1940), aimed at 10-14-year-old readers.
-This book was followed by fifteen other novels or fictionalized biographies for that age group, the last in 1964.
-Two of the novels take place in early Duluth: Captain Juniper (1947), placed in the Duluth of 1871, and Halloran’s Hill (1953), a story of railroading in the Duluth and Proctor circa 1900.
+The experience resulted in her first novel, Little Whirlwind (1940), targeted at 10- to 14-year-old readers, which today would be consider Young Adult or YA.
+Little Whirlwind was followed by fifteen other YA novels or fictionalized biographies, the last in 1964.
+Two of the novels take place in the Zenith City: Captain Juniper (1947), set in 1871 Duluth, and Halloran’s Hill (1953), a story of railroading in Duluth and Proctor circa 1900.

 Joseph died on August 5, 1981.
 Margaret Ann eventually moved into Duluth’s Benedictine Health Center and died there at the age of 83 on November 1, 1992.